petarnikolovski/prometheus-install/README.md

 **Important:** This is a work in progress.
 Do not use this.

+**Even more important:** If you actually plan to use this do not forget to edit configuration files to your needs (service files, YAML configuration files, etc.).
+Configuration files provided here are just generic files.

+This installation script should work on Ubuntu 18.04 LTS also.

 More about it here: [gist](https://gist.github.com/petarGitNik/18ae938aaef4c4ff58189df8a4fc7de9).

 This script downloads the files in the current directory.
 You could change this.